Double Incision Top Surgery London & UK

 Double incision top surgery, or double incision mastectomy, offers numerous benefits for transgender men and non-binary individuals who wish to align their physical appearance more closely with their gender identity.
 Here are some of the main benefits associated with this procedure:

-- Significant Chest Contouring: One of the primary benefits of the double incision method is its ability to deliver substantial chest contouring.
-This technique is effective in removing larger amounts of chest tissue, making it possible to achieve a more masculine, flat chest profile.
+One of the primary benefits of the double incision method is its ability to deliver substantial chest contouring.
+This technique effectively removes larger amounts of chest tissue, making it possible to achieve a more masculine, flat chest profile.

 Am I suitable for Double Incision Top Surgery?